pritam825/Color_Indicator/README.md

     change the joomla-cms as folder name since it represent the path, which you have saved in your folder, since I saved folder

-    as joomla-cms and in general folder name is saved as joomla-cms,
+    as joomla-cms and in general folder name is saved as joomla-cms,so I have used this, you can change accordingly the path,

-    so I have used this, you can change accordingly the path, then do the steps drom 2 to 5.
+    then do the steps from 2 to 5.

 2.Visit Joomla Extension Manager and install the zip file.